 I wandered down the street to see what Checkers and Rally's had on their menu.
 I guess they decided 22 ounces was too small, because their large chocolate shake is a full 32 ounces.
 Drink one and you'll take in 880 calories and 107 grams of sugar.
 That's twice the amount of sugar the average person should ingest in a single day.

-By comparison, Burger King's chocolate shake is a smaller 20 ounces, but it's more calorie dense than Checkers at 980 calories.
+By comparison, Burger King's chocolate shake is a smaller 20 ounces, but it's more calorie-dense than Checkers at 980 calories.
 The BK chocolate shake has more sugar than you get from eating six of Burger King's Dutch apple pies.
 There's almost as much saturated fat in one 20 ounce chocolate shake (17 grams) as three Burger King Bacon Cheeseburgers (18 grams).

-Sonic has one of the most extensive drink menus of the major fast food chains.
+Sonic has one of the most extensive drink menus of the major fast-food chains.
 They have shakes, blasts, chillers, slushies and floats.
 If you were to make the mistake of ordering the Java Chiller Caramel, you would have a drink that packs 1,220 calories in a single glass.
 You could eat four McDonald's Cheeseburgers and still take in less fat and calories than that single drink.
 But that's not the worst Sonic has to offer.

 Think of these drinks as liquid poison.
 They're used as a hook to lure you in.
 Order one and you think you're giving yourself a "treat."
 But the reality is they're filled with more fat, sugar and calories than most meals.

-It is my hope that by exposing these nutritional bombs, you will understand just how little these companies care about your health and well-being.
+I hope that by exposing these nutritional bombs, you will understand just how little these companies care about your health and well-being.
 Their goal is simply to find out how to trigger your cravings and get you to buy more.

 I'm not suggesting you should never get dessert.
-But if you really want to reward your body, never order anything larger than a small.
+But if you want to reward your body, never order anything larger than a small.
 You'll still get all the flavor, but just might skip the love handles.